Nashville police release bodycam footage of police shooting school attacker - KTVZ

 CNN

-Metro Nashville Police Department released body-camera footage Tuesday from the two officers who shot the Covenant School shooter.
-CNN is reviewing the footage.
+The Metro Nashville Police Department released body-camera footage Tuesday from the two officers who rushed into the Covenant School on Monday and fatally shot the mass shooter.

+The footage is from the body-worn cameras of officers Rex Engelbert and Michael Collazo, who police said fatally shot the attacker on Monday at 10:27 a.m.
+The videos show a group of five officers entered the school amid wailing fire alarms and immediately went into several rooms to look for the suspect.

+They heard gunfire on the second floor and so hustled up the stairs as the bangs grew louder, the video shows.
+The officers approached the sound of gunfire and Engelbert, armed with an assault-style rifle, rounded a corner and fired multiple times at a person near a large window, who dropped to the ground, the video shows.

 Live updates: Nashville Covenant School shooting